Asahel Peck: Career

 A lifelong bachelor, Peck lived in Burlington, Montpelier, and on a farm in Jericho while practicing law.
 He served as a Circuit Judge from 1851 until 1857, when the Circuit Court system was abolished.
 He served in the Vermont Senate from 1860 to 1861, and was chairman of the Judiciary Committee.
 Peck resigned from the state senate to accept appointment as an associate justice of the Vermont Supreme Court, filling the vacancy created when Chief Justice Isaac F. Redfield retired, and Associate Justice Luke P. Poland succeeded him.
 The other Associate Justices each advanced one step in seniority, with Peck chosen to fill the resulting vacancy.

 Originally a Democrat, Peck switched to the Republican Party when it was organized in the mid-1850s as the major anti-slavery party.
 He resigned from the Supreme Court when he was selected as the Republican nominee for governor in 1874.
-He was elected, and he served until 1876.
+He was elected over Democrat W. H. H. Bingham, and he served until 1876.
 As governor, he sought to improve conditions in the state's prisons and supported the establishment of workhouses for minor offenders.
 During his administration, the office of State Superintendent of Public Instruction was created and a joint resolution was passed favoring the formation of a waterway to connect the St. Lawrence River with the Great Lakes.

 After leaving office he returned to his farm and law practice in Jericho, Vermont.
 He worked until he retired to a home in Hinesburg, where he had moved to be near family members.